Ahmad Fuad Osman

 Ahmad Fuad Osman (born 1969) also known as Fuad, is a contemporary artist and painter in Malaysia known for installation art inspired by social and cultural changes.
 He is one of the founding members of the artist collective Matahati, formed in 1991, which played a role in the development of Malaysian contemporary art.
 He currently works and resides in Kuala Lumpur.

-In 1998, Faud joined protests around the firing of Anwar Ibrahim.
+In 1998, Fuad joined protests around the firing of Anwar Ibrahim.
 The National Art Gallery in Kuala Lumpur organized a mid-career survey of his work in 2019–20.
 All artwork in this survey was approved by the museum, but on January 31 four artworks were removed allegedly due to being politically obscene.